clickyquack/Bankers-algorithm/Description.md

 The system is in a safe state.
 Safe sequence:
 ```
 followed by the safe sequence it found.
-For the example state given, it would print:
+For the default example state given, it would print:
 ```
 Safe sequence: P3 -> P1 -> P0 -> P2 -> P4
 ```